MCF-Faribault COVID-19 Response

 For questions about Faribault’s covid response, and your loved ones, please call 507-332-4569.
 Please leave a voicemail and your call will be returned.

 We have implemented some additional temporary measures and a further modified schedule.
 All those who tested positive have been isolated, following CDC protocol, and are being closely monitored for any changes in health condition.
 The following are additional temporary measures currently in place:

-• Mental Health services are provided in person in our programming building, in unit, and via video
+• Mental Health services are provided in person in our programming building and in unit

 • Health Services continues to provide at least daily services in unit to those in quarantined/isolated areas.
 All others are screened first, then go to Health Services on a pass by wing in order to remain socially distanced

 • Breakfast is picked up in the kitchen and lunch and dinner are delivered in living units